Katalin Gennburg

-Katalin Gennburg (born 5 March 1984) is a German politician of The Left who has been a member of the Abgeordnetenhaus of Berlin since 2016.
+Katalin Gennburg (born 5 March 1984) is a German politician of The Left who has been a member of the Bundestag since 2025.
+She previously served in the Abgeordnetenhaus, the state parliament of Berlin, from 2016 until 2025.

 Education and life

 Gennburg attended the Lise-Meitner-Gymnasium in Falkensee and earned her Abitur in 2004.
-She then studied at the Technical University of Berlin, graduating with a bachelor's degree in culture and technology in 2010, and later a master's degree in historical urbanism in 2014 with her thesis The materiality of the commuter belt: On the privatization of land in East Germany since 1990 – the Berlin suburb of Falkensee and the construction of the Herlitz works.
+She then studied at Technische Universität Berlin, graduating with a bachelor's degree in culture and technology in 2010, and later a master's degree in historical urbanism in 2014 with her thesis The materiality of the commuter belt: On the privatization of land in East Germany since 1990 – the Berlin suburb of Falkensee and the construction of the Herlitz works.
 She has a daughter and lives in Alt-Treptow.

 From 2005 to 2007, Gennburg was a student assistant to member of the Bundestag Jan Korte.
 During 2007 she did freelance work and public relations work for the European Left in the European Parliament.
 She then worked as a women's representative in the humanities faculty at the TU Berlin until 2010, before becoming a tutor at the Department of Urban and Regional Sociology.
 From 2014 to 2016, she was a research assistant for Berlin Senator for Urban Development Katrin Lompscher.